Joint pain and osteoarthritis: Overview

 She wants sustained relief from her pain so she can do the things she enjoys, like walking and spending time with her grandchildren.
 However, she is concerned about treatment side effects.

-Wendy is a 50-year-old who has experienced intermittent knee pain for 5 years.
-The pain disrupts her sleep and limits her previously active lifestyle and social life making her feel anxious and depressed.
+Wendy is a 50-year-old who has experienced intermittent osteoarthritis knee pain for 5 years.
+The flare-up pain disrupts her sleep and limits her previously active lifestyle and social life, making her feel anxious and depressed.

 She wants effective relief from her pain so she can return to the activities she used to enjoy, like going to yoga classes with her friends and taking long walks with her dog.

-Her doctor recommended weight loss and exercise as a remedy.
-But chronic pain creates a lack of motivation and she feels her pain prevents her from exercising.
+Her doctor recommended weight loss and exercise as a remedy, but she feels her pain prevents her from exercising.

 Wendy is frustrated and is looking for a solution that does not involve yet another pill.